-Voting now open!
-Choose the 2017 MVT
+Choose the 2021 MVT

 Read the nominations submitted by golf course superintendents to learn about these EM members' valuable contributions to their golf facilities, and then vote for the technician most deserving of this year's award.
 Online voting closes July 16, and the winner will be profiled in an upcoming issue of the magazine.